 Life of Brian still feels the most timeless of the Monty Python movies.
 By basing its satire in the world of the most widely told story of all time, it presents stupidity as something as an eternal, un-destroyable, human condition.
 It doesn’t matter what the Romans do for us, or that Jesus (himself misunderstood by the crowd) never mentioned borders, or that Brian doesn’t know what he’s talking about: once the people make their decision there is simply no going back.
 The only thing you can do is look on the bright side of life and laugh…

-The 40th anniversary reedition of Monty Python’s Life of Brian is out in cinemas on Thursday, April 18th (just before Good Friday).
+Monty Python’s Life of Brian is out in cinemas on Good Friday, April 7th.